grale.images

 Sets the current default line analyzer to

-, which will be used when the lineAnalyzer parameter inreadInputImagesFile()
+x, which will be used when the lineAnalyzer parameter inreadInputImagesFile()is set to"default".

 - grale.images.hoursMinutesSecondsToDegrees(s)